jskri/modeling-with-tla/modeling-with-tla.md

 minute can elapse, or the user can set the alarm.
 If the user has set the alarm (middle dot), she can set it again, or unset it.
 Of course, time always continues flowing.
 If the alarm is set, the clock rings when the alarm time comes.
+Note that clock starts ringing immediately if the user sets the alarm to the current time.
 When the clock is ringing (rightmost dot), the user can only stop the alarm.
 In particular, she cannot set or unset the alarm, by design choice.

 What will define the state of our alarm clock model?
 We still have the current hour and the current minute, since time flows.
 But we also need the hour and